Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The Adiastasia, perfect glory of the Lord, praise the Lord

-I enjoy how the song tapers off to medieval vocal harmonies that give way to an instrumental section sustained by a technical guitar solo.
+I enjoy how things taper to medieval vocal harmonies that transition to an instrumental passage sustained by a technical guitar solo.

-“The Winner” is the albums second ballad to come in at past seven minutes.
-A piano gently propels the song through its first verse until the rhythm guitar crashes into the mix, underscoring the chorus that follows in perfect resounding and emotional fashion.
-The song is effectively divided into two parts, with the second being an instrumental section closing out its final two and a half minutes.
-Some of the albums finest moments, as a matter of fact, take place here as a crisp rhythm guitar is accentuated by a blend of double bass and piano.
+“The Winner” is the albums second ballad coming in at past seven minutes.
+A piano slowly compels the song through its first verse until the rhythm guitar crashes in, underscoring the chorus that ensues in resounding but emotional fashion.
+The final two and a half minutes are instrumental as a crisp rhythm guitar is joined by a blend of double bass and piano.
+Lyrics fit the music at hand:

 Review by: Andrew Rockwell